reillybergeron/FetchAssessment/README.md

 # Fetch: Take Home Assessment - Backend Engineering Apprenticeship
 ### Reilly Bergeron | Bergeronreilly@gmail.com | github.com/reillybergeron

+## Edit 5/21/2025
+Based on feedback, unit tests have been added, and the CalculatePoints function in points.go has been refactored into smaller sub-functions, each handling a specific rule for point calculation.
+These changes improve both readability and testability of the code.

 This is a Go-based web service that processes receipts and calculates reward points based on specific rules.
 The server exposes two endpoints:
 - **POST** /receipts/process — Submit a receipt and receive a unique ID